Iterate and Release Often

-You’ve spent the last six months or more working on a major overhaul of your app.
-You’ve refreshed the UI.
-Improved the app icon.
-You’ve even added a bunch of new features and removed the crusty old stuff that no one ever uses.
+You’ve spent the last six months or more working on a major overhaul of your product.
+You’ve refreshed the interface.
+Improved the design.
+You’ve even added a bunch of new features and removed some old features people don't need anymore.
 You release it expecting universal praise.
-Instead, you're met with a barrage of angry tweets and a bunch of 1-star reviews from your once happy users.
+Instead, you're met with a barrage of negative comments and a bunch of bad reviews from your once happy users.

-It turns out most users don’t like it when an app gets drastically overhauled behind their backs.
-They launch the app to do the thing they always do, and because everything is new and different, they have to stop and think.
+It turns out most users don’t like it when a product gets drastically overhauled behind their backs.
+They go to use the product to do the thing they always do, and because everything is new and different, they have to stop and think.
 It adds an extra cognitive load that shouldn't be there.
-They are forced to relearn parts of the app they felt they already knew.
+They are forced to relearn parts of the product they felt they already knew.

 To keep all of your users happy you should refine, adjust, and improve things over time.
 Never remove features unless you honestly believe it's the right thing to do.

-Consistent updates give customers a sense that the app is cared for, alive, and still being worked on.
-If you go off the grid for twelve months developing the next big update users will assume development has stopped.
+Consistent updates give customers a sense that the product is cared for, alive, and still being worked on.
+If you go off the grid for twelve months developing the next big thing users will assume development has stopped.

 Regular, incremental updates are a win for everyone.
-Tweak and improve your app gradually.
+Tweak and improve gradually.
 Your users will love you for it.